C20389531Joseph/Java_OOP_assignment/README.md

 1. Topic Modeller

 Initial plan
-1. Control class - use to interact with end user and display results
+1. GUI class - GUI and control class
-2. File read class - use to read, select files, and to clean files, i.e. remove stop words
+2. FileProcessor class - use to open and read files
-3. Compare file class - use to compare file
+3. fileClean class - use to remove stop words using "https://gist.github.com/sebleier/554280" list
-4. Calculate results class - use to do calculations
-5. GUI class - GUI
-6. Edit clean doc class - use to add additional stop words
+4. CalculateWords class - use to find the 10 most frequent words in the files
-7. Save results class - used to save results.
+5. FileCompare class - Compares the files using the standards from the document's example and give output to user
+6. The compiler eclipse is used for this assignment and the excution enviornment JRE is SEJava-17
+7. The class FileClean inherits from FileProcessor.
+8. The initial plan changed during the process.
-8. The link "http://www.lextek.com/manuals/onix/stopwords1.html" does not work for me.
+9. The link "http://www.lextek.com/manuals/onix/stopwords1.html" does not work for me.
 I am using the stop word list from github "https://gist.github.com/sebleier/554280" for my assignment.